 Side Effects Of Tepezcohuite

 Research is extremely limited about tepezcohuite and its effects on the skin.
 Therefore, there is no such information regarding its topical side effects.

 There is only limited evidence regarding its oral consumption.
 However, animal studies demonstrated that consuming the seeds and fresh leaves might result in abnormalities in the fetus or even embryonic death (6), (7).
 It also contains psychoactive compoundsi XSubstances that, when consumed, alter mental activity, such as perception, consciousness, cognition, or emotions. that may be of concern.

 Since there is not enough evidence regarding potential negative effects on our health, it is wise to avoid using it on the skin and consuming it as an herbal medicine.
 Do not use it if you are pregnant or lactating.

 If you are using tepezcohuite cream or ointment, follow the doctor’s guidelines.

 There is no evidence to determine the appropriate use of tepezcohuite and ascertain its correct dosage.
 For topical creams and serums, follow the guidelines on the package or consult your doctor to know the frequency of usage.

 Tepezcohuite for skin is steadily gaining popularity as an anti-aging ingredient in skin care products.
 It is commonly used for medicinal purposes to heal burns and wounds.
 Tepezcohuite has skin-regenerative qualities and is said to have anti-aging benefits.
-However, more empirical data is needed to confirm its efficacy and safety.
+However, more empirical data is needed to confirm its efficacy and safety in dermatology.
 If you are curious about this plant-based ingredient and want to try it, consult a doctor first and understand its health implications.
-Use it only under medical supervision or as suggested by the doctor.
+Use this natural remedy only under medical supervision or as suggested by the doctor.
 This will help you avoid any side effects.